-The complete four-fermion ADM at NLO is presented in an ancillary file attached to the arXiv submission of this article, where the beta-functions $\dot L_i$ are given.
-Furthermore, the \texttt{Mathematica} file containing the complete set of four-fermion beta functions (including LO and NLO contributions) in \dsix format can be found at~\hyperlink{https://github.com/DsixTools/DsixTools/tree/Two-loop-LEFT}{github}.
+The complete four-fermion ADMs at NLO are presented in an ancillary pdf file attached to the arXiv submission of this article, where the beta-functions $\dot L_i$ are given for the three different cases LEFT(5), LEFT(4) and LEFT(3).
+The full set of LO and NLO results are also implemented in \texttt{Mathematica} format in \dsix (available at~\href{https://github.com/DsixTools/DsixTools/tree/Two-loop-LEFT}{github}).

 We have checked that our results agree with those available in the literature.
 For the comparison the three methods described above were employed, namely performing direct NLO basis changes, using flavor symmetrization to relate ADMs of disconnected RG-invariant sectors, as well as building the ADMs from the available tables of pole coefficients.
 All three methods produce identical results in all available cases.
 To the best of our knowledge all NLO corrections to the BNV sector, part of the $\Delta F = 1^{\bar f f}$ sector at order $O(\alpha_s \alpha)$, most NLO ADMs for the $\Delta F = 0$ sector, and all four-fermion sectors at order $O(\alpha^2)$ are new.
 As a further consistency check we have tested all ADMs under flavor-symmetry transformations as discussed in~\Reff{Morell:2024aml}, consisting in the renaming of two inner flavors (e.g. $u \leftrightarrow d$) followed by the change of basis needed to recover the initial basis.
 Such transformations must leave the ADM unchanged $-$up to the same swapping of QED charges in the ADM$-$, as long as the swapped flavors are in the same representation of $SU(3)_c$.
 We have checked that all ADMs satisfy this condition.